Cybersecurity-LINKS/did-compositejwk/spec.md

 2. Decode the remaining string using [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5)
 3. Parse the decoded string as UTF-8 JSON
 4. Validate the `compositeJwk` properties
-5. Generate a DID Document using the retrieved composite public key material
+5. Generate a DID Document using the composite public key

 ### Update